How to Renovate Your Bathroom While Sticking to a Budget

 Once you’ve established an overall budget for your project, the next step is to allocate how much you’ll spend on each facet of the bathroom renovation.
-For an average bathroom reno, expect to spend about 20% of the total budget on plumbing costs, 5% on electrical, 25% on fixtures, 25% on tiling and waterproofing costs and around 35% on labour and miscellaneous.
+For an average bathroom reno, expect to spend about 10% of the total budget on plumbing costs, 5% on electrical, 25% on fixtures, 25% on tiling and waterproofing costs and around 35% on labour and miscellaneous.
 However, if you decide to completely change the layout of the bathroom, you can expect to spend more on plumbing and electrical (as specialised trades will need to run new pipes and wires).